 A single source of truth of your data: In many enterprises, an uncontrollable sprawl of source systems and integrations dilutes the lineage and validity of your data.
 By centralizing your data in a data platform, all source systems will push their data to a single source, which will improve:

 Data governance: This is due to enforcing standardization and data quality checks.
-Other benefits of data governance include maintaining KPI and data definitions in an universal data catalog.
-This will help in ending conflicts on data validity of KPIs, which can be found in reporting dashboards.
+Other benefits of data governance include maintaining KPI and data definitions in a universal data catalog.
+This will help in ending conflicts on the data validity of KPIs, which can be found in reporting dashboards.

 Security: This occurs by having a centralized authentication/authorization mechanism required to permit data access.
 Moreover, a data platform allows managing personal Identifiable Information (PII) information centrally, as well as privacy measures, such as The Right to Be Forgotten (RTBF).